programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 Unzip this folder, and place the files inside of your `projects` folder:

-{% include figure.html filename="project1.png" alt="Visual description of figure image" caption="Figure 9.
+{% include figure.html filename="project1.png" alt="An image of a directory in macOS Finder showing the following files: metadata.json, weights.bin, and model.json.
+A directory entitled dataset is also available" caption="Figure 7.
 Projects Folder with Tensorflow.js Files" %}

 # Importing Our Model with ml5.js